website watertownhistory.org

 Owing

-to the threatening weather of Friday, the annual picnic of the public schools was postponed until the following
+to the threatening weather of Friday, the annual picnic of the public

-afternoon.
-The necessity of postponing
+schools was postponed until the following afternoon.
+The necessity of postponing it was a sore

-it was a sore disappointment to the children, but they were nevertheless
+disappointment to the children, but they were nevertheless handsomely rewarded

-Saturday could not be imagined.
-The
+be imagined.
+The pupils marched to

-pupils marched to Concordia Island shortly after 1 o’clock in charge of their
+Concordia Island shortly after 1 o’clock in charge of their teachers and to the

-teachers and to the music of the Sinnissippi band, and during the afternoon
+music of the Sinnissippi band, and during the

-parents and friends joined in the festivities.
+afternoon parents and friends joined in the festivities.
+There was plenty of

-There was plenty of good things to eat and drink, and what with various
+good things to eat and drink, and what with various games and pastimes the

-games and pastimes the hearts of all were made glad and happiness reigned
+hearts of all were made glad and happiness reigned supreme.
+This yearly outing provided by the board of

-is an institution which it is hoped may always be maintained.
+institution which it is hoped may always be maintained.
 WR

 06 29 The annual picnic of the public schools